openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 * C samples -- `~/inference_engine_c_samples_build/intel64/Release`,
 * C++ samples -- `~/inference_engine_cpp_samples_build/intel64/Release`.

-The sample applications can also be build manually:
+The sample applications can also be built manually:

 > **NOTE**: If the product has been installed as a root user, switch to root mode (`sudo -i`) before you continue.